shivam2alok-ship-it/Notes-app/README.md

      - `script.js`

 2. **Deploy on Netlify**
    - Visit [https://www.netlify.com](https://www.netlify.com) in your browser.
+   - Signup with your GitHub account.
    - Click on **"Add new site" → "Import an existing project"**.
    - Choose **GitHub** as your source.
    - Select your **Notes-app** repository.